MakingChatbots/genesys-cloud-mcp-server/docs/tools.md

 **Tool name:** `conversation_transcript`

 Retrieves a structured transcript of the conversation, including speaker labels, utterance timestamps, and sentiment annotations where available.
-The transcript is formatted as a time-aligned list of utterances attributed to each participant (e.g., customer or agent)
+The transcript is formatted as a time-aligned list of utterances attributed to each participant (e.g., customer or agent).

 [Source file](/src/tools/conversationTranscription/conversationTranscription.ts).